Elmigo/PHP-Message-in-a-Bottle/README.md

 # PHP Anonymous Self-Destructing Message
 [See Preview](https://shred.elmigo.nl)
+## You can read it only once, ever!
+Write a message and share the link.
+The message can only be read once, ever!
+After reading the message, it will self-destruct.
+After a set amount of hours, the message will automatically self destruct.
 ## Light weight one-page message system
 This script works on its own and requires nothing but the page itself.
 It can be uploaded anywhere on a server where PHP is enabled.